cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 ## Introduction

-Unity has finally released the in-game style transfer project they've been teasing in the Barracuda documentation.
-Their implementation is slightly more polished than my early attempts described in my initial post.
-And by slightly, I mean they seem to have addressed every major complaint I had with my initial implementation.
-Be sure to check out their sample project ([link](https://github.com/UnityLabs/barracuda-style-transfer)) as well as the accompanying blog post ([link](https://blogs.unity3d.com/2020/11/25/real-time-style-transfer-in-unity-using-deep-neural-networks/)).
+Unity has finally released the in-game style transfer project they've been [teasing](https://docs.unity3d.com/Packages/com.unity.barracuda@1.0/manual/images/BarracudaLanding.png) in the Barracuda [documentation](https://docs.unity3d.com/Packages/com.unity.barracuda@1.0/manual/index.html).
+Their implementation is slightly more polished than my early attempts described in my initial [post](https://christianjmills.com/unity/style_transfer/2020/10/19/In-Game-Style-Transfer.html).
+And by slightly, I mean they seem to have addressed every major complaint I had with my implementation.
+Be sure to check out their sample [project](https://github.com/UnityLabs/barracuda-style-transfer) as well as the accompanying blog [post](https://blogs.unity3d.com/2020/11/25/real-time-style-transfer-in-unity-using-deep-neural-networks/).

 It's exciting that Unity has started releasing projects that explore alternative uses for the Barracuda library.
 Hopefully, they'll explore other deep learning applications in future projects.
 I would love to see projects that use GANs for dynamically generating in-game content.

 I plan to work on a more sophisticated implementation for in-game style transfer in the future, perhaps using some tricks from Unity's implementation.
 However, I wanted to start with a basic implementation to serve as a baseline.

-This tutorial will cover how to use trained models from the `fast_neural_style` project ([link](https://github.com/pytorch/examples/tree/master/fast_neural_style)) provided by PyTorch.
+This tutorial will cover how to use trained models from the [`fast_neural_style`](https://github.com/pytorch/examples/tree/master/fast_neural_style) project provided by PyTorch.
 The models take in regular images and return stylized versions.
 We'll get our input images from the in-game camera and display the stylized output to the user.

 **Important:** This is meant as a simple proof of concept and requires a powerful GPU to get playable frame rates.
 An RTX 20-series card or newer is recommended.